All the info and recipe inspiration you need to have the best vegan backpacking food for your next adventure

 - Protein powder

 We’ve got a whole post on the best protein sources for vegans if you want extra info.

 Oh, and a lot of people overlook the potential of plant-based protein powders.
 Gram-for-gram they can be one of the most nutrient-packed food options and perfect for the trail.
 Stir it into your porridge or just have a shake at the end of the day, it’s a great way to recover!

 Fat gets a bit of a bad press but many are really important for your body.
 You want to be focusing on unsaturated fats as these give you energy and lower cholesterol.
 Things such as:

 - Sesame oil

-Carrying a bottle of avocado oil on the trail might not be recommended but if you can make some homemade vegan backpacking recipes before you leave can add some of these ingredients.
+Carrying a bottle of avocado oil on the trail might not be recommended but if you can make some homemade backpacking recipes before you leave, you can add some of the ingredients.

-Nearly all foods have some form of vitamins or minerals in them, however, some are more nutritious than others.
-You want to be carrying as little as possible so plan some vegan backpacking recipes with foods that are particularly nutrient-dense, lightweight and won’t matter if they get a good bashing in your bag, such as:
+Some foods are more nutritious than others.
+You want to be carrying as little as possible so plan some recipes with foods that are particularly nutrient-dense, lightweight and won’t matter if they get a good bashing in your bag, such as:

 - Miso paste

 - Many prepared dehydrated vegan meals may also contain added nutrients